Alexander II Magnet School (Macon, Georgia): Alexander II Magnet School

 Three years after the United States Congress recognized the curricular classification system of magnet schools in 1976, the Alexander II officially became the very first specialized magnet school in the state of Georgia.
 The school re-titled itself as Alexander II Magnet School in 1979.

 The school was recognized as a protected and historic site by the state of Georgia when it was listed by the National Trust for Historic Preservation as one of the “Most Endangered Historic places” in June 2000.
 Since the beginning of the 21st century, Alexander II has been honorably recognized twice by the US Department of Education as a National Blue Ribbon School of Excellence in the years 2006 and 2015.

 Present day

 Alexander II has over 500 students with a 15:9 student-to-teacher ratio.
 The school has been placed among the top 20% of public schools in the state of Georgia for overall performance and student academic growth since 2015.
 The school's mascot is Albert Einstein and its motto is "Our challenge is for every student to exceed expectations."
-Walsetta Miller is the school's current principal.
+Donna Cline is the school's current principal.

 As of 2015, the demographics of the student body were 60% black/African American, 31% white, 3% Hispanic, 1% Asian, and 3% multiracial.